 In connection with our recapitalization, we paid Texas Pacific Group a financial advisory fee in the amount of \$25 million.
 We have agreed to pay Texas Pacific Group annually a management fee of not more than \$2 million.
+In connection with our acquisition of Cherry Semiconductor Corporation, we have agreed to pay Texas Pacific Group an advisory fee of \$2 million in lieu of any management fee otherwise payable in 2000.
 Three of our directors, David Bonderman, Richard Boyce and Justin Chang, are also Texas Pacific Group partners.

-In connection with our recapitalization, Motorola has assigned, licensed and sublicensed to us intellectual property in connection with the products we plan to offer (including a limited use of the Motorola trade name for one year and a transition statement, "formerly a division of Motorola," for an additional year thereafter), has agreed to continue providing us information technology, human resources, supply management, logistics and finance services for agreed periods of time while we determine the most cost-effective means to obtain such services, has agreed to continue providing manufacturing and assembly services to us and to continue using similar services we provide to them, has agreed to continue selling to us depreciated equipment to support our capacity expansion and has leased real estate to us.
+In connection with our recapitalization, Motorola has assigned, licensed and sublicensed to us intellectual property in connection with the products we plan to offer (including a limited use of the Motorola trade name for one year and \boldsymbol{a} transition statement, "formerly a division of Motorola," for an additional year thereafter), has agreed to continue providing us information technology, human resources, supply management, logistics and finance services for agreed periods of time while we determine the most cost-effective means to obtain such services, has agreed to continue providing manufacturing and assembly services to us and to continue using similar services we provide to them, has agreed to continue selling to us depreciated equipment to support our capacity expansion and has leased real estate to us.
 Motorola provides some of these services on more favorable terms than we would expect to obtain from independent sources.

 In connection with our recapitalization, we paid the Chairman of our Board of Directors, Curtis J. Crawford, a consulting fee of \$100,000 and granted Mr. Crawford an option to purchase 200,000 shares of common stock.
-We also granted one of our directors, Richard W. Boyce an option to purchase 410,000 shares of common stock.
-The option grants to Messrs.
-Crawford and Boyce were in consideration for their respective consulting services.
+A company owned by one of our directors, Richard W. Boyce, was paid consulting fees of approximately \$1,750,000 relating to our recapitalization and other matters, and Mr. Boyce was granted an option to purchase 410,000 shares of common stock.
 Messrs.
-Crawford's and Boyce's options are at an exercise price of \$1.50 per share, are fully exercisable upon grant and have a ten year term and are otherwise governed by the 1999 Founders Stock Option Plan.
+Crawford's and Boyce's options are at an exercise price of \$1.50 per share, are fully exercisable upon grant, have a ten-year term and are otherwise governed by the 1999 Founders Stock Option Plan.